 - How to do I apply for the Graduate Route Visa?

-The UKVI are yet to finalise details, for now we understand that you must apply inside the UK and before your Tier 4 visa expires.
+The UKVI are yet to finalise details, for now we understand that you must apply inside the UK and before your Tier 4, Student Visa expires.
 You will need to complete identity, criminality and security checks as well as pay an application fee and an Immigration Health Surcharge payment.

 This page will be update with further details as soon as they are confirmed.